City walk in Lilleputthammer

 Storgata 65-67 – Thorstadgården

-This two-storey Empire-style log building was owned by Anders Thorstad from Brøttum who started a country store here in 1837.
-Thorstadbutikken was in earlier times one of the most well-known country stores in Lillehammer.
+Is a two-storey Empire style log house.
+Anders Thorstad from Brøttum started a farmer's shop here in 1837.
+The Thorstad store used to be one of the most famous farmers' shops in Lillehammer.

 Storgata 69 – Iversengården